 Developing a new program is a collaborative effort between faculty leaders and the Study Abroad Office.
-Faculty should discuss their program ideas with the Faculty-Led Program Administrator after reviewing the Handbook for Faculty-Led Study Abroad Programs and OP 34.26 Faculty-Led Study Abroad Programs.
+Faculty should discuss their program ideas with the Faculty-Led Program Manager after reviewing the Handbook for Faculty-Led Study Abroad Programs and OP 34.26 Faculty-Led Study Abroad Programs.
 Study Abroad programs are to be academic in nature, and must follow the guidelines established by the Texas Higher Education Coordinating Board.
 Please review the Study Abroad Requirements for the Coordinating Board for details.

 Successful study abroad programs depend on many factors.
 Some of these include: